kanpov/Utopia/README.md

 3. Building (Planned)
 4. Cooking (Planned)
 5. Exploration (Planned)
-6. Campaign (Future steps for post-1.0 releases)
-7. Metal Reinforcements (Future steps post-1.0 releases)

 # Install

-You will be able to continue using the mod via the `OpenModInstaller`.
-The tool is in development, and for the time being you can use custom compiled releases.
-I hope to finish it and publish publicly in a week.
+No releases are available, although you can build the mod yourself using `gradlew build`.\
+The JAR will be at `$UNZIPPED_DIR$/build/libs/utopia-$VERSION$.jar`.

 # Code

-The code is mainly written in Kotlin 1.5.10, except for mixins, which are written in Java 16.
+The code is mainly written in Kotlin 1.5.21, except for mixins, which are written in Java 16.
 I try to comment and document the code as much as I can to ensure readability.
 Any refactoring and cleanup suggestions are welcome!